Last updated on August 24th, 2019

 Head out to Oliver Kelley Farm in Elk River.
 What makes this farm so special is it’s a working farm from the 1860s.
 You’ll be able to see the differences between how agriculture has changed and its global impact.

 Visit Canterbury Park and bet on a winner.
 This is a short road tirp form Minneapolis.
 You don’t have to put any money down to enjoy the fun.
 Sit in the stands with a big fancy hat.
 Go down the racetrack level.
 Meet the horses and see the winners.
 Come out on some of the themed weekends.
 You’ll get to see exotic animals racing, and even dogs and other fun things.
 Check their calendar for the details.

 Pick up a MN Wine Passport and visit some wineries.
 Get some friends together and go on one of the Minnesota Wine Trails.
 If wine isn’t up your alley?
 Try a brew at the Shells Brewing Company.
 Or do a Girls Weekend and see them all at the Clink Wine Fest!
 Sampling The Best Minnesota Wines at Clink Sip + Savor Wine Market

 Go to a Train Station

 When you are out looking at Minnehaha Falls, make sure to stop at the first train station on the west side of the Mississippi’s.
 On Sunday afternoons, visitors can enter the museum and learn about the railroad’s history.
 All the volunteers come from the Minnesota Transportation Museums.
-Which is also another great place to check out in the cities.
-Or stop on a historical train and see them in action!
-The Best Scenic Train Rides in Minnesota
+Which is also another great place to see more rail road history.
+Or ride on a historical train on the Best Scenic Train Rides in Minnesota.

 The SnakeRiver Fur Post